padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/auth0_assessment.md

 // need to contextualize all of these risks with our application, to see what really needs to be done

 //todo identify Auth0 features and see what exists and can be used to implement the ASVS requirements.

+// need to contextualize the security requirements with the scope of the project.